SYNTHESIS: CROSS-REPORT CONSTRAINT SET

 Obligations for Model A (kinetic/thermal)

-This is a closure problem, not a mechanism proof.
+This is a closure problem, not a full implementation proof.
 Model A remains viable only if it can satisfy all constraints above simultaneously while also producing its expected collateral signatures (thermal history consistency, rubble inventory consistency, mixing/settling behavior consistent with gravity currents, and impact/impulse signatures consistent with scale), without requiring ad hoc exceptions that create new missing collateral effects.

 Obligations for SCIE / interferometric mechanisms